merenlab/merenlab.org/_posts/anvio/2016-05-21-archaeal-single-copy-genes.md

 {:.notice}
 **Meren's note**: The following post is kindly contributed by [Mike Lee](https://twitter.com/AstrobioMike), who is a molecular biologist and a bioinformatician and currently a PhD student at the [University of Southern California](http://www.usc.edu/) working with Hutchins and Webb labs.
 His research spans from studying basalts in the marine deep biosphere to investigating photoautotroph-heterotroph associations at the ocean surfaces.
 Mike's post made me realize that there could be some improvements in the codebase to make better use of the archaeal single-copy gene collection he used for his project, and I promise to improve the [anvi'o codebase](https://github.com/meren/anvio/) to be less biased towards bacteria in the future ;) I thank Mike for sharing his experience with everyone through this post, and for his very kind words about anvi'o.

 One of the major strengths of anvi'o is the capability of manually curating your genome bins with real-time updates of percent completeness and contamination estimates.
 The information necessary to estimate completeness comes from the scanning of your contigs using previously published bacterial single-copy gene collections.
-When you run the following command following the [standard metagenomic workflow]({% post_url anvio/2015-05-02-anvio-tutorial %}), the occurrence of bacterial single-copy genes across your contigs is all added to your contigs database:
+When you run the following command following the [standard metagenomic workflow]({% post_url anvio/2016-07-22-anvio-tutorial-v2 %}), the occurrence of bacterial single-copy genes across your contigs is all added to your contigs database:

 {% highlight bash %}
-$ anvi-populate-search-table -c contigs.db
+$ anvi-run-hmms -c contigs.db
 {% endhighlight %}

-As of today, when `anvi-populate-search-table` is run without providing any further arguments, it automatically utilizes [the four HMM profiles included in anvi'o codebase](https://github.com/meren/anvio/tree/master/anvio/data/hmm).
+As of today, when `anvi-run-hmms` is run without providing any further arguments, it automatically utilizes [the four HMM profiles included in anvi'o codebase](https://github.com/meren/anvio/tree/master/anvio/data/hmm).
 These profiles are quite useful and convenient for bacterial genomes.
 However, if you are purposely trying to refine archaeal bins, or perhaps if you are working with a lab that has spent some time and effort to build their own single-copy gene collections, the ability to change the underlying HMM single-copy gene collections would certainly help.
 Fortunately, anvi'o has an easy way to specify which collection(s) to consider when working in the interactive mode.

-As noted above, running the `anvi-populate-search-table` program with no additional arguments other than your contigs database will scan for the four preloaded bacterial single-copy gene collections.
+As noted above, running the `anvi-run-hmms` program with no additional arguments other than your contigs database will scan for the four preloaded bacterial single-copy gene collections.
 If you would like to use another collection, you need only to add the location of the directory that contains your HMM profiles:

 {% highlight bash %}
-$ anvi-populate-search-table -c contigs.db -H Rinke_archaeal_HMM/
+$ anvi-run-hmms -c contigs.db -H Rinke_archaeal_HMM/
 {% endhighlight %}

 Anvi'o will expect the directory denoted by the `-H` flag above to contain four special files: